awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

    Error from server (NotFound): podsecuritypolicies.extensions "eks.privileged" not found
    ```

+1. If you originally deployed your cluster on Kubernetes `1.17` or earlier, then you may need to remove a deprecated term from your CoreDNS manifest\.

+   1. Check to see if your CoreDNS manifest has the line\.

+      ```
+      kubectl get configmap coredns -n kube-system -o yaml |grep upstream
+      ```

+      If no output is returned, your manifest doesn't have the line and you can skip to the next step to update your cluster\.
+If output is returned, then you need to remove the line\.

+   1. Edit the configmap, removing the line in the file that has the word `upstream` in it\.
+Do not change anything else in the file\.
+Once the line is removed, save the changes\.

+      ```
+      kubectl edit configmap coredns -n kube-system -o yaml
+      ```

 1. Update your cluster using `eksctl`, the AWS Management Console, or the AWS CLI\.
    + `eksctl` – This procedure requires `eksctl` version `0.30.0-rc.0` or later\.
 You can check your version with the following command: